chaitanyak52/pipelines/sdk/python/kfp/dsl/databricks/README.md

 These are the supported Ops up to date:

-- CreateClusterOp, to create a Databricks cluster in Azure Databricks.
+- CreateClusterOp, to create a Databricks cluster in Databricks.
-- DeleteClusterOp, to delete a Databricks cluster from Azure Databricks.
+- DeleteClusterOp, to delete a Databricks cluster from Databricks.
-- CreateJobOp, to create a Spark Job in Azure Databricks.
+- CreateJobOp, to create a Spark Job in Databricks.
-- DeleteJobOp, to delete a Spark Job from Azure Databricks.
+- DeleteJobOp, to delete a Spark Job from Databricks.
-- SubmitRunOp, to submit a one-time Job Run in Azure Databricks.
+- SubmitRunOp, to submit a one-time Job Run in Databricks.

 SubmitRunOp is the most complete of them all, as we can create the Op by using the complete Databricks spec as a Python dictionary or its individual parts as named parameters.
 It also